Login

 }

-Important: Same as for the object and the nested JSON object, the JSON array shall also be converted to a string (serialization).
+Like the nested JSON object, the JSON array must be converted to a string (serialized).

 It is preferable to use arrays when operating with a large amount of data that can be grouped.